There’s more to Melbourne than meets the eye. Go off the beaten path as you discover Melbourne by seeking out the city’s hidden gems.

 For those who love to stumble upon street art, Hosier Lane is a goldmine.
 This narrow laneway, which comes off Flinders Street near Federation Square, has messy but mesmerising murals and graffiti plastered over every surface.
 The art here is constantly changing, so you might spot an artist painting a new piece as you wander along.
 Rutledge Lane, which comes off Hosier, is equally as colourful - even the garbage bins in this alley are covered in graffiti.

 Melbourne’s original gin bar is buried in a basement and accessed via a dark alleyway.
 As creepy as it might sound, this lavish venue is actually one where you can sip on a stellar gin martini while surrounded by luxurious lounges and velvet drapes.
 On World Gin Day each June, Gin Palace staff usually celebrate by hosting classes during the day and having cocktail specials during the evening.
-With over 200 gins to choose from including local options like Four Pillars, gin fanatics are sure to be satisfied.
+With over 200 gins to choose from including local options like Four Pillars from nearby Yarra Valley, gin fanatics are sure to be satisfied.

 One thing you would never expect to see inside a modern shopping centre is a historic 19th century shot tower.
 If you step into Melbourne Central and stand under the large glass cone, you’ll see that it covers this heritage listed building which has been sitting in this spot since 1888.
 The contrast of old and new architecture makes a great travel snap, and you can visit the free museum on the second floor of the building to discover the history of shot manufacture.